knative/docs/docs/eventing/getting-started.md

 ## Creating a Knative Eventing namespace

-You use namespaces to group together and organize your Knative resources.
+Namespaces are used to group together and organize your Knative resources.
 <!--TODO: Add documentation about namespaces to core docs?-->

 1. Create a namespace called `event-example` by entering the following command:

   ```
   kubectl create namespace event-example
   ```
   This creates an empty namespace called `event-example`.

 ## Add a broker to the namespace

-The [`broker`](./broker/README.md#broker) allows you to route events to different event sinks or consumers.
+The [broker](./broker/README.md#broker) allows you to route events to different event sinks or consumers.

 1. Add a broker named `default` to your namespace by entering the following command:

   ```
   kubectl create -f - <<EOF
   apiVersion: eventing.knative.dev/v1